Ksenia-Shifrina/YelpCamp/README.md

 ## Demo

-Check out the live version of the game: [YelpCamp Demo](https://fathomless-plains-70808.herokuapp.com/)
+Explore the live version of the website: [YelpCamp Demo](https://fathomless-plains-70808.herokuapp.com/)